PeqNP/ays-docs/content/library/virtual-nodes.md

 Your company's mobile app consumes more than 30 external services.
 You need a way to track each of these 30 services in the same way.
 For instance, you may wish to track latency, requests per second, error rate, etc. Create a template node that measures each data point, and assign your virtual nodes to this template.
 Now you can the see the health of every service you depend on within the **At Your Service** app.

-If one of the services require more finely tuned measurements (alerting threshold, sample interval, etc.), you may convert the node to a different type allowing you to make changes to it.
+If one of the services require more finely tuned monitors (alerting threshold, sample interval, etc.), you may convert the node to a different type allowing you to make changes to it.

 ## Fleet Tracking